codoworks/go-boilerplate/README.md

 https://api.your-domain.com/.admin/<your hidden api>     # Administrative API, not supposed to be available via public internet
 ```

-With that structure, the default router is assumed to be the protected one as most use cases tend to contain a user interface element with a login capability.
+With this structure, the default router is assumed to be the protected one as most use cases tend to contain a user interface element with a login functionality.

+#### Modular

-Speaking of login, this service is designed to be used alongside self-hosted [ory kratos](https://www.ory.sh/open-source/) for authentication, you can choose not to use kratos ofcourse - it's designed to be modular, all you have to do is change the authentication.go middleware to your desired service.
+Speaking of login, this service is designed to be used alongside self-hosted [ory kratos](https://www.ory.sh/open-source/) for authentication.
+Since this boilerplate is designed to be modular, you may choose another service provider instead of Kratos.
+All you have to do is change the authentication.go middleware to your desired service.

-Similarly for authorization, [ory keto](https://www.ory.sh/open-source/) is very well designed to manage a large volume of transactions and it's the default client for this service.
+Similarly for authorisation, [ory keto](https://www.ory.sh/open-source/) is the default client for this service as it is well-designed to manage large volumes of transactions.

+#### Maintenance

-Often you may need to run something in the background like a cleanup job or perhaps an email water, this service is designed with that in mind too.
-An example watcher is provided that you can run alongside the http server or even indenpendantly.
+Often, you may need to run something in the background like a cleanup job or perhaps an email water.
+This service is designed with that in mind too.
+It even provides a watcher that you can run with an http server or indenpendently.
 Using the same structure you can create your own too.

+#### Administration

-A well designed service should enable the user to perform certain administrative tasks out of the box, like providing a specific user with a given email address system-admin permissions or so.
-It's likely that a user-interface for such feature is no-where near on your product roadmap, hence an API was never developed too and so you can't use postman to do it.
-For this type of scenarios this service is shipped with tasks that you can easily extend and execute via command line.
+A well-designed service should also enable the user to perform certain administrative tasks out of the box, like providing a specific user with a given email address, system-admin permissions and so on.
+It's likely that a user interface for such feature is not a priority on your product roadmap, hence an API was never developed so you can't use Postman to do it.
+For this type of scenario, this boilerplate is shipped with tasks that you can easily extend and execute via command line.

+#### Database

-Needless to say, almost every service requires a database, this one no different too and so it's designed with mysql, postgres and sqlite integration.
-By default it uses sqlite to allow a quick start, switching platforms is a matter of changing an environment variable.
+Needless to say, almost every service requires a database, this one is no different too.
+Codowworks Go Boilerplate is designed with MySQL, Postgres and SQLite integration.
+By default, it uses SQLite to allow a quick start, switching platforms is just a matter of changing an environment variable.

+#### Others

-Database migrations, logging, routing, hot-reloading, CORS, timeout and even graceful shutdown, all the features you need to get to production as soon as possible are built into this boilerplate.
-We hope you enjoy using it.
+Within this boilerplate are also database migrations, logging, routing, hot-reloading, CORS, timeout and even graceful shutdown, which are some of the features you need to get to production as soon as possible.

+We hope you enjoy using Codoworks Go Boilerplate.
+If you do, please support us by giving this repository a star.
 </details>

 <details>

-<summary><b>Feature list</b></summary>
+<summary><b>Full Feature List</b></summary>

-- Cli commands (via Cobra)
+- CLI commands (via Cobra)
 - HTTP server (via Echo)
-  - public router
+  - Public router
-  - protected router
+  - Protected router
-  - hidden router
+  - Hidden router
 - Daemon processes or workers
 - Tasks for custom one-off operations
 - Middlewares
-  - HTTP headers checks and setters
+  - HTTP header checks and setters
   - Auto error handling and response
-  - Authentication via ory kratos
+  - Authentication via Ory Kratos
-  - Authorization via ory keto
+  - Authorisation via Ory Keto
   - CORS handling
   - Auto trim trailing slashes
   - Request timeout